-Other details regarding the configuration and system behind the variable remuneration components - and particularly the sustainability components - can be found in the Executive Board remuneration system, which is publicly available at www.hhla.de/corporategovernancer.
+Other details regarding the configuration and system behind the variable remuneration components - and particularly the sustainability components - can be found in the Executive Board remuneration system, which is publicly available at www.hhla.de/corporategovernance.

-Variable remuneration in the 2022 financial year
+Variable remuneration in the 2023 financial year

-The targets or performance criteria pertinent to variable remuneration in the 2022 financial year are derived from strategic targets and the operational management of the Group on the basis of, and within the context of, the relevant remuneration system.
-In addition to financial targets (specifically EBIT), the targets include - as described above - targets relating to sustainability and ESG (environmental, social and governance) topics.
+The targets or performance criteria pertinent to variable remuneration in the 2023 financial year are derived from strategic targets and the operational management of the Group on the basis of, and within the context of, the relevant remuneration system.
+In addition to financial targets (specifically, EBIT), the targets also include - as described above - targets relating to sustainability or ESG (environmental, social and governance) topics.

-Targets and target values for the 2022 financial year
+Targets and target values for the 2023 financial year

-The following tables show the target values for the members of the Executive Board for the 2022 financial year as relative and proportionate amounts.
+The following tables show the target values for the members of the Executive Board for the 2023 financial year as relative and proportionate amounts.
 In line with the principle of overall responsibility - according to which the Executive Board is responsible for the governance of the company and therefore its success - the same targets and the same relative weighting was used for all members of the Executive Board.
-The EBIT and sustainability components were each weighted at 50 % of the fixed remuneration for each member of the Executive Board.
+The EBIT component and sustainability component were each weighted at 50 % of the fixed remuneration for each member of the Executive Board.
 In terms of the sustainability component, the sub-target "Economy" (ROCE) accounted for 50 %, the sub-target "Environment" (CO2 reduction) accounted for 20 % and the three sub-targets under "Society" (headcount, training and qualification ratio, and health ratio) each accounted for 10 % of the sustainability-related remuneration.

-Target values for the individual sub-targets for variable Executive Board remuneration in the 2022 financial year1
+Target values for the individual sub-targets for variable Executive Board remuneration in the 2023 financial year